Tintern Abbey Cottage has a fantastic location

 Awarded the coveted five stars for facilities and quality by Visit Wales, the owners also hold the “Croeso Cynnes Cymreig ( Warm Welsh Welcome) award .The cottage also holds awards for facilities for walkers and cyclists.

-The cottage sleeps 6 and we have a travel cot and a highchair for a baby , a portable stair gate and a nursery fireguard ,plus we welcome pets. however we think that if you exceed 7 bodies ( adult child or pet bodies added together ) or bring a second travel cot you may feel a little cramped.
+The cottage sleeps 6 and we have a travel cot and a highchair for a baby , a portable stair gate , baby seat for the bath, and a nursery fireguard ,plus we welcome pets. however we think that if you exceed 7 bodies ( adult child or pet bodies added together ) or bring a second travel cot you may feel a little cramped.
 The cottage is of cottage proportions and is not a modern large house.
 Please see the photographs.
 Space is particularly to be considered during the Christmas season when we also have a full sized Christmas tree.
 Very beautiful but also taking up space!
 We do not want you to feel squished.

 Green Business Tourism Scheme Gold award.
 Please see the website section called “our Green Credentials “for fuller details).Renewed 2011,12 13 .
-2014 For reasons of cost we no longer renew the badge but we have not dropped the highly green ethic..
+2014 For reasons of cost we no longer renew the badge but we have not dropped the highly green ethic.

 We have green air source heating and we participate in the recycling scheme run by Monmouthshire County Council.